onelineoff/crypto/README.md

 4. Additional unit tests.
 5. Lots of duplicate code.
 Clean up, and refactor.
 6. Examine Character vs char, array vs List.
+7. Since foundArr is a central data structure, it should be its own class, with set(), get(), reverse()  methods,
+8. Move code from SubstitutionDecrypter to DictionaryUtil class.
+9. Put TextDecrypter interface back to the way it was before.
+10. Add divide and conquer brute force option.
-7. Test Eclipse install from scratch from maven file.
+11. Test Eclipse install from scratch from maven file.
-8. Some methods in StringUtil should be in DictionaryUtil
+12. Some methods in StringUtil should be in DictionaryUtil
-9. Test mvn clean install.
+13. Test mvn clean install.
-10. Test mvn javadoc.
+14. Test mvn javadoc.

 # Caveats